How to work with SQL folders

 (('\1'='') or (CreationDateTime>'\1')) and (('\2'='') or (CreationDateTime<'\2'))

-If you extend a query with a Boolean query, consider the following:
+If you extend a query with a Boolean query, note the following:

-Suppose that a query queries all invoices.
-Now what happens if we add a True/False query to query whether to include open or settled invoices?
+Suppose a query queries all invoices.
+What happens if we add a True/False query to query whether to include open or settled invoices?

 datum < '\1' AND (nummer like '\2%')

-Since the query has to be expanded by the True/False field, this means that the meaning of the original query changes.
-If you add a checkbox “nur verrechnete
+Since the query now has to be expanded by the True/False field, this means that the meaning of the original query changes.
+For example, if you add a checkbox “nur verrechnete

-” to the invoice query, for example, the previous query has to be completed as follows:
+” to the invoice query, the previous query has to be expanded as follows:

 ...
 AND verrechnet=\3

-This means that if nothing is specified, only open ones will be searched!
+This means that if nothing is specified, it will now only search for open ones!

 To work around this, you can add a CASE WHEN to the query: